A member of our eviction team will contact you within 48 hours.

 In a magistrates' court, you have the right to immediately appeal your eviction.
 You can do so by asking your lawyer to file a Notice of Appeal.

 Once the Notice of Appeal has been filed with the court, your eviction is stayed.
 Once your Notice of Appeal is filed, inform the Sheriff of the court immediately so that they do not act to evict you by mistake.
-While the appeal process is underway, nobody may act to remove you from your home.
+While the appeal process is underway, nobody may remove you from your home.
 During the appeal process there are specific timelines that cannot be missed.
 If you do miss a deadline, your appeal may lapse and your eviction can be executed.
 Ensure that your lawyer keeps you informed and stays on top of the appeal process.

 You must carefully read your court order as soon as you get it.
 It will contain very important information and dates.
 If you are evicted, you must make a note of the eviction date, as well as the execution/ejection date.